Dermatology after dark logo

 firm, elevated scar tissue that extends beyond the normal scar tissue.

-Keratinocytes (Also called squamous cells.)
+Keratinocytes (Also called squamous cells)

-these are the primary cell types found in the epidermis the outer layer of skin.
+these are the primary cell types found in the epidermis, the outer layer of skin.

 Keratosis Pilaris

-a common skin condition characterized by small, pointed bumps especially on the back and sides of the upper arms.
+a common skin condition characterized by small, pointed bumps found especially on the back and sides of the upper arms.

 Lentigines